 At the time of writing this article in 2019, the Defence Values of Service, Courage, Respect, Integrity and Excellence were not established.
 These Defence Values have subsequently replaced the previous Army Values featured in the article below.

-In Smart Soldier 46, Warrant Officer (WO) Don Spinks, the RSM-A of the Australian Army, shared his principles of leadership.
-WO1 Sean Ransome, RSM of the 5th Battalion the Royal Australian Regiment (5 RAR), used this article to prepare a presentation on leadership for his unit.
+In Smart Soldier 46 (available on the DPN), Warrant Officer (WO) Don Spinks, the RSM-A of the Australian Army, shared his principles of leadership.
+WO1 Sean Ransome, RSM 5 RAR, used this article to prepare a presentation on leadership for his unit.

 The word 'leadership' means many things to many people.
 So, what does it mean to you?

 In my career, from digger to RSM, I have found that it is not complicated, but is founded on four basic principles.

 These four principles have helped me through the years as a soldier and a leader.
 They are effective leadership principles.
 The following tips will provide you with a deeper understanding of these principles.
 Use these tips to assess your effectiveness and improve or change where necessary.

 Tip 1 – Starting Your Career as a Leader